-As you noticed, the Notice to Appear (NTA) specifically lists the court where the noncitizen who has been arrested must appear.
-Assigning the case to the court having jurisdiction over the location where an entrant was discovered to be in the U.S. without authorization is the usual procedure.
+As you might have noticed, the Notice to Appear (NTA) specifically lists the immigration court where the non-citizen who has been arrested must appear.
+Assigning the case to the immigration court having jurisdiction over the location where an entrant was discovered to be in the United States without authorization is the usual procedure.

 The Executive Office for Immigration Review (EOIR) does, however, have immigration courts throughout the United States.
-You can request a change of venue (court location) for your daughter if she wishes to attend court at a location other than where she is scheduled to appear.
+It's possible to request a change of venue (court location) for people wishing to attend court at a location other than where they're scheduled to appear.

-The judge is not required to change the venue, but may do so as a matter of discretion after balancing the factors of the case.
-Factors considered include whether the case has been rescheduled in the past and whether the person has viable options to stay in the United States, among others.
+The immigration judge is not required to change the venue, but may do so as a matter of discretion, after balancing the factors of the case.
+Factors the judge will consider include whether the case has been rescheduled in the past and whether the person has viable options to stay in the United States, among others.

-Your request must state the date and time of the next scheduled hearing.
-Your daughter must respond to all of the allegations listed in the Notice to Appear and designate a country where she is willing to return to if her case is denied or if she does not contest it.
-She must also explain what type of relief she will seek from the immigration court.
-Finally, she must provide an explanation as to why she would prefer a different location.
-If the request to change venue is based on the fact that she has moved, you will also need to submit a copy of a change of address form, EOIR Form-33/IC, to the court system.
+The non-citizen must also explain what type of relief they will seek from the immigration court.
+Finally, the non-citizen must provide an explanation as to why they would prefer a different location.
+If the request to change venue is based on the fact of having moved, it's also necessary to submit a copy of a change of address form, EOIR Form-33/IC, to the immigration court system.

-Such a request must be filed with the court where your daughter is currently scheduled.
+Such a request must be filed with the court where the hearing is currently scheduled.
 A motion is a legal document that must match various requirements set by the court and described in the Immigration Court Practice Manual.

-It may be easiest to have an attorney prepare this for you.
 If you can not afford a private attorney, many reputable nonprofit organizations provide free or low-cost legal services.
-Some may even work with you to find a pro bono (volunteer) attorney at a law firm.
+Some might even work with you to find a pro bono (volunteer) attorney at a law firm.
 Check the Immigration Court list of providers of low-cost immigration legal services.